namigabbasov/namigabbasov.github.io/content/_index.md

       text: |-
         My research focuses on conflict and peace, with an interdisciplinary emphasis on climate change and sustainability.
 I integrate conventional machine learning techniques and Transformer-based AI models to predict civil conflict and analyze peace agreements.

+        Methodologically, I combine traditional statistical methods with classical NLP, machine learning, and advanced Transformer-based AI approaches.
+My contributions have been recognized with the Open Science Foundation Award.

+        My research has been published in Political Research Quarterly, Foreign Policy Analysis, Problems of Post-Communism, Nations and Nationalism, Asia-Europe Journal, Caucasus Survey, and Middle East Policy.

         My current projects include:
           - Leveraging large language models (LLMs) for qualitative research.
           - Exploring generative AI adoption in academia.